jasongannon/personal-site/content/articles/public-postman.md

 3. To make sure Post will add collections based on the OAS file, click Show Import Settings and make sure Copy collections to workspace is selected.
 4. Click Import to upload the files into Postman.
 You will see your collection in the Collections window.

 ![Build collections from your OAS file]()

 ## Integrating Postman Collections with Your Documentation

 ### Create hyperlink to share collection

-1. Click on the collection you want to share, and click Share Collection.
+1. Select the collection you want to share and then select Share Collection.
-2. In the pop-up box, click the Via Run in Postman tab.
-The window allows you to select either an HTML or Markdown snippet that you can embed in your website.
+2. In the box, select **Via Run in Postman**.
+You can select either an HTML or Markdown snippet to embed in your website.

 ![Copy HTML or Markdown snippet]()

 ### Edit the API documentation

-1. Locate the appropriate section or page in your API documentation where you want to provide the link to your Postman collection.
+1. Locate the section in your API documentation where you want to link to your Postman collection.
-2. Paste in the HTML or Markdown snippet into your documentation.
+2. Paste the HTML or Markdown snippet into your documentation.

 ![Add Postman button to your Documentation]()

-After clicking the button, users have the option to view, import, or fork the collection.
+After selecting **postman** the button, users can view, import, or fork the collection.

+{{< callout info >}}

+#### On Imports and Forks — If You're Interested (IYI)

+Users can either _import_ or _fork_ public collections into their own workspaces.
+I see no functional difference between an import and a fork and Postman's documentation doesn't draw much distinction.
+With either an import or a fork, you are making a copy of a collection and adding it to one of your workspaces.

+Regardless of if you import a collection or fork it, there is no way to sync or automate updates between the new copy in your workspace and the original collection.
+That is, with either an import or a fork the result is the same: a copy of the original collection is added to your workspace.
+If the original collection is updated, you can only update your collection manually with another import or fork.
+{{< /callout >}}

 For more information on adding Postman buttons to your website, see [Creating Run in Postman buttons](https://learning.postman.com/docs/publishing-your-api/run-in-postman/creating-run-button/#creating-a-run-in-postman-button).

 ## Conclusion

+**Great work!**

-You have now successfully set up a public workspace in Postman, imported your OAS files into collections, and made those collections publicly available.
+You have successfully set up a public workspace in Postman, built a collection using an OAS file, and made the collection publicly available.

-Additionally, you have integrated the Postman collection link into your API documentation, allowing users to view, import or fork  your collection and test your APIs.
+And, you have integrated the Postman collection link into your API documentation, so users can view, import or fork your collection and test your APIs.

+{{< callout warning >}}

+#### Keep Collections Updated!

 Remember to update the Postman collections whenever there are changes in your APIs and to keep your API documentation.
 This will ensure that your users always have access to the most current version of your API.

+{{< /callout >}}